amanullahshah32/Machine-Learning/README.md

 # Machine-Learning
-This repo is only for my personal usage.
-My practiced code will be saved here.
+I only use this repository for my own purposes.
+This is where my practice code will be kept.